Author: Navanil Roy

-To get an email in the event of an error in a particular snap is easy.
+Getting an email in the event of an error in a particular snap is easy.
 Click on a particular component and select views from the top pane and have the below configurations.

-After that we should have an error output as below.
+After that, we should have an error output as below.

 Finally link the error output to the SNS component as below.